Sushank13/sg-code-challenge/README.md

 # Structure
 This repository has the following folder structure:
 * `.github/workflows` directory contains the `deploy-main.yml` file that executes the multi-stage CI/CD pipeline when a new commit is pushed to the `main` branch.
+* `api-testing-screenshots` directory has the screenshots of API testing using Postman.
+* `cicd-screenshots` directory has the screenshots of CI/CD pipeline execution.
+* `deployed-aws-resources` directory has the screenshots of the main deployed resources.
 * `lambdas` directory contains 4 `.py` files which have the backend code for each of the CRUD operations.
 The code in these files will be deployed to AWS Lambda functions by Serverless Framework.
 *  `serverless.yml` is the file in which the IaC is written for:
     1. 4 lambdas and their corresponding REST APIs
     2. DynamoDB table
     3. IAM role required by the Lambdas to access the DynamoDB table.
-* `cicd-screenshots` directory has the screenshots of CI/CD pipeline execution.
 # Setup
 1. Clone this repo on your local machine and then push this repo to a GitHub account owned by you.
 2. You would need to have a Serverless Framework account.
 Once account is created, you would need to <a href= "https://www.serverless.com/framework/docs/guides/dashboard/cicd/running-in-your-own-cicd#create-an-access-key-in-the-serverless-framework-dashboard">create an Access Key in the Serverless Framework Dashboard</a> (**SERVERLESS_ACCESS_KEY**) and save it with you in a secure location.